 Features and requirements can rapidly change in software development, and it’s important to be able to roll with the punches.
 Flow around the rock!

 Knowing you have the resources to find a solution makes daunting problems less scary.
-You might not know immediately how to solve a problem, but if you know where to look for help, you will be much more confident in tackling problems.
+You might not know immediately how to solve a problem, but if you know where to look for help, you will be much more confident in tackling programming problems.

 When your first 10 attempts don’t work, try another!
 It’s important to have the ability to look at a problem from a new angle when your first ideas don’t work.